Richard Odada: Philadelphia Union

 On August 8, 2022, Odada joined Philadelphia Union in a transfer from Red Star on 2.5 years contract, with an optional 2 years.
 He will occupy an international roster slot.

+On 15 August 2023, Odada joined newly relegated Danish 1st Division club AaB on a one-year loan deal with a purchase option.

 International career

 Youth

 On 17 January 2016, Odada was called into a provisional under-17 camp for Inter Government Agency Development games in advance of qualifiers for the 2017 Africa U-17 Cup of Nations.

 On 1 April 2018, Odada scored the lone goal in his debut for the Kenya under-20 national team in a 2019 Africa U-20 Cup of Nations first round qualifier match against Rwanda that ended in a 1–1 draw.
 He also served as the team captain.
-Odada was a substitute in the return leg in Rwanda, a 0-0 tie which eliminated Kenya on the away goals rule.
+Odada was a substitute in the return leg in Rwanda, a 0–0 tie which eliminated Kenya on the away goals rule.

 Senior

 Odada made his debut for the Kenya national football team on 2 September 2021 in a World Cup qualifier against Uganda.
 He started and played the full match in a 0–0 home draw.
 His national team coach, Jacob Mulee, praised Odada's debut, saying "we have had different players coming in, and new players who were making their debut.
 I was impressed with Odada, meaning he has solved our problem in the midfield department.
 He is just 20 and has a lot to offer.".
 His performance neutralizing the Uganda attack and replacing Victor Wanyama as Kenya's defensive midfielder also earned him accolades in the press.
-Odada also played World Cup qualifiers against Rwanda (a 1–1 away tie) and Mali (a 5-0 away loss and 1-0 home loss).
-In his 5th international game, Odada scored his first national team goal, a game-winning penalty kick, for Kenya in its November 15, 2021 World Cup qualifier 2-1 win over Rwanda.
+Odada also played World Cup qualifiers against Rwanda (a 1–1 away tie) and Mali (a 5–0 away loss and 1–0 home loss).
+In his 5th international game, Odada scored his first national team goal, a game-winning penalty kick, for Kenya in its November 15, 2021 World Cup qualifier 2–1 win over Rwanda.